criticalart/calos/README.md

 * Changed layering for waybar so it's more compatible for gaming across the board.
 * Tweaked various settings and defaults.
 Feel free to parse them yourself, one of Omarchy's strengths is how configurable it is so if I added something it doesn't really matter, just change it.
 * Changed firefox to the default browser.
 Get wrecked, Google.
 * Some cool defaults in autostart.conf, including timers for launching applications in a specific order.
 Super helpful for layouts.
+* Moved around the main menu.
+Config is now front and center for easy access to your configuration files.
+Removed redundant menu items.
 * A ton of other shit I just don't feel like going over.

 # Installation and Configuration